-3.23.
-In order to vote on an application, a member of the Committee must be present throughout the entire presentation and subsequent debate on an individual application.
+- 3.23.
+When a Planning Committee is considering any item in a quasi-judicial capacity, a member of the Committee must be present throughout the entire presentation and subsequent debate on the item, in order to vote on that item. - 3.24.

-- 3.24.
 All members of the Committee will have one vote.
-The Chairman will have an extra casting vote in the event of the votes cast being tied.
+The Chairman will have a second or casting vote in the event of the votes cast being tied.
 Matters subject to a vote will be decided by a simple majority of the votes cast. - 3.25.
-Voting will be either for the recommendation as it appears in the written report (or as amended by the Planning Officer verbally at the meeting) or for the amendment to the recommendation (as proposed by a member of the Committee).
-Where there is more than one amendment proposed, they will be voted on in the order in which they are proposed. - 3.26.
+Voting will be either for the recommendation as it appears in the written report (or as amended by the Planning Officer verbally at the meeting) or subject to a. and b. below for the amendment to the recommendation (as proposed by a member of the Committee) or an alternative proposal.
+Where there is more than one amendment proposed, they will be voted on in the order in which they are proposed. - a.
+Before making a decision that differs from the officer recommendation the Committee will establish clear reasons for the proposed decision.
+If necessary, the Chairman may choose to adjourn the meeting to either later the same day or another day (depending on practical considerations and availability) for the reasons to be discussed and agreed by the committee with the support of officers. - b.
+Once the Committee has established its reasons, the Chairman will invite planning and legal officers to advise on the clarity and validity of the reasons, including any associated risks.
+If there is any concern about the reasons, the committee may consider deferring the item to another meeting for the reasons to be tested and discussed at the next convened meeting. - 3.26.
 Any Councillor of the Committee may request that their name be recorded in the Minutes of the meeting recording the way they have voted in respect of any item. - 3.27.
 Where there is ambiguity in the way votes are cast, the Chairman may request Committee members to confirm their votes before the Committee's decision is recorded.